kda2495/IPA_Downloader/README_EN.md

 #### 12. Clear data:
 * Enter the data list to clear (downloaded apps list, purchased apps list, apps in Apps folder);
 * Press Enter;
+* When choosing to clear either the downloaded apps list or the purchased apps list, select the specific account you want to clear;
+* Press Enter;
 * The script will clear the selected data type.
 #### 13. Reset settings:
 * The script will log out of the Apple ID and reset all settings.